40 Comments

 6. Chlorella is a great source of magnesium.

-7. blank Karen Archibald says:
+7. Karen Archibald says:

 Just have to respond to the "we get too much calcium in our diets" from Gary Hutch.
 I've been part of a two year cancer research project working directly with a nutritionist and lab work every other month, as well as recently getting all of my levels checked because I donated a kidney in May and my doctor wanted baseline levels on everything, including magnesium, potassium and calcium.
 Most women need to work at getting enough calcium in their diets.
 (Especially people like me who are lactose intolerant and don't do cheese or milk.)
 I have seen elderly woman with severe osteoporosis.
 NOT fun. – K. Archibald